liangste/ti_cc3200_quadcopter/README.md

 <img src="./pictures/quadcopter_top_view.jpg" width="640">

 While "Power" related components are routed to the bottom.
-Note that there are 4 Mosfets placed in each corner, one for each DC motors.
+Note that there are 4 MOSFETs placed in each corner, one for each DC motors.

 <img src="./pictures/quadcopter_bottom_view.jpg" width="640">